 A few weeks ago Intel CTO Justin Rattner gave a keynote speech on Intel’s vision for context-awareness.
 The opening video is a little cheesy, but it shows just how important a problem the notion of context has become to technology (and the companies most involved in it’s creation).
 Most of the examples shown are around [...]

-Geoplaced Knowledge
+Geoplaced

-This is a research notebook exploring the gaps between cultural geography, natural environments and ubiquitous computing.
+This is a notebook exploring the gaps between geography, sociology, technology, science fiction and things between.

 Themes